ranliu98/ranliu98.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th-year PhD student in the Machine Learning Program at [Georgia Tech](https://ml.gatech.edu/) (class of 2024).
+I am a PhD candidate in the Machine Learning Program at [Georgia Tech](https://ml.gatech.edu/) (class of 2024).
+I was fortunate to have interned at [Apple MLR](https://machinelearning.apple.com/), [Cajal Neuroscience](https://www.cajalneuro.com/), and [Meta](https://about.meta.com/) for the past few years.
-I conduct my research in the Neural Data Science Lab advised by [Prof. Eva L. Dyer](https://dyerlab.gatech.edu/).
+Currently, I conduct my research in the Neural Data Science Lab advised by [Prof. Eva L. Dyer](https://dyerlab.gatech.edu/).
-I got my Bachelor's degree from Fudan University majoring in physics.
+Previously, I got my Bachelor's degree from Fudan University majoring in physics.

+**I am looking for a full-time position starting in Fall 2024.**

-My research interests lie at the intersection of Machine (Deep) Learning, Computational Neuroscience, and Computer Vision.
-I am curious about how deep learning could be used to accelerate scientific discovery, and thus how to design better deep learning models for science.
+My research interests lie at the intersection of Machine (Deep) Learning, Computational/Cognitive Neuroscience, and Computer Vision.
+I am interested in developing more generalizable and interpretable deep learning methods for sequential systems and vision, and using them to accelerate scientific discovery.
 The research projects that I worked on, or am actively working on include:
-* **Representation learning**: Developing self-supervised learning and generative learning methods to obtain robust representation of neural data without relying on explicit human annotation.
+* **Representation learning and generative models**: Learning without explicit human annotation through self-supervision and generative modeling methods.
-* **Interpretable deep learning methods**: Building deep learning architectures that are interpretable and identifiable under certain pre-defined conditions or assumptions.
+* **Interpretable deep learning methods**: Building deep learning architectures 1) that are more interpretable under certain pre-defined conditions or assumptions, and 2) that align better to out-of-distribution domains and downstream tasks.
-* **Image segmentation**: Efficient methods for image segmentation with limited or noisy annotations, explicit constraints, or topological/geometrical priors.
+* **Multi-modal learning**: Learning on multi-modal data in a more efficient and effective manner.

 Outside from research, I do indoor climbing and I have two cats🐱.